manucapo/VectorVisualizer/README.md

 # VectorVisualizer
-A lean unitless vector algebra and analysis visualization tool
+A lean vector algebra and analysis visualization tool

 DEPENDENCIES: